vegaprotocol/documentation/docs/tutorials/building_a_bot/getting-started.md

  - `main.py`

 ## Configuration

-Our first version of the bot will be basic.
-On a fixed timing loop we will check our position on the market, check the market's prices and then place some limit orders based on all that.
+The first version of the bot will be basic.
+On a fixed timing loop, it will check your position on the market on the Vega Fairground network, check the market's prices and then place some limit orders based on all that.

 Firstly populate `.env` with the following: